 The Rosa Parks Garden Program

-During the school year, each class at Rosa Parks receives seven hour-long garden classes in the upper garden, which usually occur during a seven week block, divided by grade level.
-Grade levels rotate which time of year they get to come to the upper garden, so that students can see the garden in different seasons and stages of growth each year.
-Some activities students may engage in are:
+Each class at Rosa Parks participates in the Garden Program.
+Grade levels rotate throughout the year, so students can see the garden in different seasons and stages of growth.
+Some activities students may engage in include:

-- Watering our garden and learning about rainwater collection/water conservation
+• Watering our garden and learning about rainwater collection and water conservation

 Breed : Silver Laced Wyandotte